-In the week marking the 9th anniversary of the Syrian uprising, the Frontline Club hosts a discussion with leading journalists, including Sam Dagher and Elizabeth Palmer, on developments there and in the wider region.
+In the week marking the 9th anniversary of the Syrian uprising, the Frontline Club hosts a discussion with journalists, Sam Dagher, Elizabeth Palmer and Zaina Erhaim, and co-founder of the White Helmets, Abdulrahman Almawwas, on developments there and in the wider region.

-They consider the continuing assault by the Syrian regime and Russia on Idlib, and its impact on the refugee situation; Trump’s “deal of the century” for Israel-Palestine; the region-wide confrontation with Iran; the protests in Lebanon and Iraq and whether they represent a second wave of the Arab Spring; and the increased assertiveness of regional players like Turkey and the UAE.
-They reflect, too, on the spiralling humanitarian crisis in Yemen resulting from its conflict with, and blockades from, Saudi Arabia.
+They consider the continuing assault by the Syrian regime and Russia on Idlib, and its impact on the refugee situation, along with Turkey’s evolving response; Trump’s “deal of the century” for Israel-Palestine; the region-wide confrontation with Iran; the protests in Lebanon and Iraq and whether they represent a second wave of the Arab Spring; and the increased assertiveness of regional players like Turkey and the UAE.
+The list of challenges extends almost weekly.

 Sam Dagher is a Pulitzer Prize-nominated journalist specialising in the Middle East, and in 2019 authored his acclaimed book, Assad or We Burn the Country: How One Family’s Lust for Power Destroyed Syria.
 He has reported in the Middle East for more than fifteen years, most recently for The Atlantic.
 He was the only non-Syrian reporter for a major Western media outlet based in Damascus from 2012 to 2014, a period during which he was arrested by a pro-Assad militia and briefly held in an underground mukhabarat (secret police) prison.
 He was later expelled from Syria for reporting deemed unfavorable to the regime.
 He has worked for the Wall Street Journal, the New York Times, the Christian Science Monitor, and Agence France Presse, and has covered the conflict in Iraq, the Arab Spring uprisings, and Libya.
 The Wall Street Journal submitted Dagher’s work from Syria for the Pulitzer Prize and other journalism awards.